 - If you’re not keen to let go altogether, avoid meeting up with negative people when you’re not so self-assured and when you need more positive interaction;

 - Spending more time with positive people means we become attuned to being more positive.
-We will then no longer choose to spend time with those people who bring us down or bring themselves down.
+We will then no longer choose to spend time with those people who bring us or themselves down.